TinesInterview/dotnet-sandbox/README.md

 # Tines

-This is our a sandbox repository, containing a sample backend React application connected to a .NET API, to ensure candidates can run our coding challenge solution without problems.
+This is our a sandbox repository, containing a sample React application connected to a .NET API, to ensure candidates can run our coding challenge solution without problems.

 ## Getting Started